Oh! The “Romance” and “Excitement” of a Stained Glass Painter’s Life!

 6. Apply a light tone to the reverse, then spottle, soften and scrub out highlights for staining later on

-11. Apply a graphite patina and then seal with fixative
+11. Apply a graphite patina and then seal it with fixative

 The tycoon's fluted column